|Nutritional Guidelines (per serving)|

 - Juice of 1 lemon

-- Grill the salmon over a hot oiled grill until the inner flesh is no longer translucent when gently pulled apart with a fork.
-(See below for more grilling tips)
+Grill the salmon over a hot oiled grill until the inner flesh is no longer translucent when gently pulled apart with a fork.

-- While salmon is grilling, place remaining sauce in a small pot or sauce pan over medium-high heat.
+While salmon is grilling, place remaining sauce in a small pot or saucepan over medium-high heat.
 Bring to a boil, then reduce to a simmer.
 Add the cornstarch dissolved in water and stir until sauce thickens.
 Remove from heat.
-(Note: if your lemongrass is minced by hand, you may want to boil it longer in order to soften it)
+If your lemongrass is minced by hand, you may want to boil it longer in order to soften it.

-Grilling Tips: If your salmon is fresh and/or very delicate, either use an oiled fish cage or place a piece of banana leaf over your grill.
+- If your salmon is fresh and/or very delicate, either use an oiled fish cage or place a piece of banana leaf over your grill.
 Cook the fish right on the leaf (instead of tin foil).
 The leaf will turn fragrant and will brown as you cook.
-For more on cooking with banana leaf, see: How to Cook with Banana Leaf.